yinwangsong/ElastiLM/README.md

 ### Running

 We recommend you using the `adb` tool to connect to the device and run the demo.
-You can attach your device to the host machine by either the USB or the WiFI.
+You can attach your device to the host machine by either the USB or the WiFi.

 After connection, run